patchamama/The-last-book-page/README.md

 - [React Bootstrap 4.6 docs](https://react-bootstrap-v4.netlify.app/)
 - [React datepicker docs](https://www.npmjs.com/package/react-datepicker)
 - [Code Institute - _'Moments'_ walkthrough project](https://github.com/Code-Institute-Solutions/moments)
-- Deployment section is based on the instructions provided by the code institute student support, allowing the unified deployment of the backend and frontend in a single app on Heroku.
+- The deployment section is based on the instructions provided by the code institute student support, allowing the unified deployment of the backend and frontend in a single app on Heroku.
-- Images of sing-in and sing-up: https://www.pexels.com/
+- Images of sing-in and sign-up: https://www.pexels.com/
 - The logo was created by https://Logo.com
 - Error `ERR_OSSL_EVP_UNSUPPORTED` when `npm start` was executed was solved: https://stackoverflow.com/questions/69665222/node-js-17-0-1-gatsby-error-digital-envelope-routinesunsupported-err-os

 ### Content

 I have used a considerable amount of content throughout the site, inspired by the Code Institute's moments tutorial.
-However, I made several modifications to the project to customise it and make sure it met the requirements.
+However, I made several modifications to the project to customize it and make sure it met the requirements.
 While I kept certain aspects that worked well, I made sure to add my own unique touch to the project.
-Overall, I really enjoyed putting this project together.
+Overall, I enjoyed putting this project together.

 # Acknowledgments

-I would like to thank my daughters (Alina and Amelie Urquiola Meschkat) and their mother (Judith Meschkat) for their support and understanding during the hours they have given me for the project, as well as my girlfriend (Maria Casiopea) for his presence.
-I am especially grateful to my former mentor [_Sandeep Aggarwal_](https://github.com/asandeep) and the [Code Institute](https://codeinstitute.net) training programme.
+I would like to thank my daughters (Alina and Amelie Urquiola Meschkat) and their mother (Judith Meschkat) for their support and understanding during the hours they gave me for the project, as well as my girlfriend (Maria Casiopea) for his presence.
+I am especially grateful to my former mentor [_Sandeep Aggarwal_](https://github.com/asandeep) and the [Code Institute](https://codeinstitute.net) training program.
 Finally, I would like to give special thanks to my brother (Alberto Cabrera) for his support and trust.